1. Process efficiency

 The Process Efficiency Widget embedded in Kanbanize automatically generates the efficiency metric.
 It calculates the ratio between value-adding time and the lead time required to complete the work.

-Getting an accurate efficiency results requires an initial system configuration and understanding of the Kanban concept and its elements that have an impact on it.
+Getting an accurate efficiency results requires an initial system configuration and understanding of the Kanban concept.

 2. How to configure your Kanbanize board to measure the efficiency of your flow?